-Homemade pita chips are so easy to make in the air fryer or oven.
+Homemade pita chips are so easy to make in an air fryer or oven.
 In just minutes, you can have crispy chips – perfect for dunking into hummus or baba ganoush.

-To make homemade pita chips, I use store-bought pita bread.
+To make homemade chips, I use store-bought pita bread.

-It’s very handy, because you can use some of the bread for warm pita chips.
-And you can use the rest for making gyros, pita pizzas, and pita pockets.
-So many different options from one bag of pita bread!
+It’s very handy, because you can use some of the bread for warm chips.
+And you can use the rest for making gyros, pita pizzas, and pockets.
+So many different options from one bag of bread!

 Pita bread tends to be vegan.
 But obviously it’s best to read the ingredient label to know for sure.
 The ingredients are usually things like whole wheat flour, water, yeast, and salt.

 Before I got an air fryer, I always made homemade pita chips in the oven.
-Today I’m sharing directions to make homemade pita chips either in the air fryer or the oven.
+Today I’m sharing directions to air fry them or bake in the oven.

-Cut two slices of pita bread into wedges – like a real life Trivial Pursuit game piece.
-You can cut the pita bread with a knife or kitchen shears (my preferred way).
+Cut two slices of pita into wedges – like a real life Trivial Pursuit game piece.
+You can cut the bread with a knife or kitchen shears (my preferred way).

 If you’d prefer oil free chips, you can stop right there.
-And just throw them in the air fryer or onto a parchment paper covered baking sheet to cook in the oven.
+And just throw them in an air fryer or onto a parchment paper covered baking sheet to cook in the oven.

 But if you don’t mind a little oil, continue on.

-Toss the pita chips in a mixing bowl with extra virgin olive oil, lemon juice, a pinch of granulated onion, dried basil, and dried oregano.
+Toss the pita triangles in a mixing bowl with extra virgin olive oil, lemon juice, a pinch of granulated onion, dried basil, and dried oregano.

 Feel free to omit or change the spices to suit your preferences with alternatives like za’atar, salt, pepper, dried parsley, granulated garlic…

-To air fry the pita chips, put the seasoned pita wedges into the air fryer basket.
+To air fry the pita chips, put the seasoned wedges into the basket.
 Air fry at 400 degrees for 6 to 7 minutes, stopping occasionally to shake the basket.

-To bake the pita chips, bake at 400 degrees for 10 minutes, stopping once halfway through to flip the pita wedges over.
+To bake the chips, bake at 400 degrees for 10 minutes, stopping once halfway through to flip the wedges over.

 If you’d prefer a lighter chip, simply peel the pita wedges in half before air frying or baking.
 So instead of a pocket, each pita would be one single layer.
 It means that you get twice the dipping for the same amount of pita.

-I make homemade pita chips both ways, depending on my mood.
+I make them both ways, depending on my mood.
 Sometimes I feel like something really hearty and super dunkable, so I go with a double layered chip.
 Other times, I prefer a lighter chip with a single layer, which gives more of the focus to the dip.